avih/miniwebsvr/ReadMe.txt

-Was originally designed as a small stand-alone web-server, but I think I'll change the scope to a small embedded web serbver, so maybe serve pages to browsers to support an game, maybe provide live stats of the game world (would be usefull for an online game) or used for downloading in-game content to a client.
+Was originally designed as a small stand-alone web-server, but I think I'll change the scope to a small embedded web server, so maybe serve pages to browsers to support an game, maybe provide live stats of the game world (would be useful for an online game) or used for downloading in-game content to a client.
 So eventually it will be an embedded HTTP server.